mruiter/com.neo/README.md

 ### v 1.1.10
 **update:**
-NAS-AB01ZE - Add battery alarm and updated battery reporting
+NAS-AB01ZE - Add battery alarm and updated battery reporting + All settings added so the siren can also be used as doorbell speaker
-NAS-DS01ZE - Add battery alarm and updated battery reporting
+NAS-DS01ZE - Add battery alarm and updated battery reporting + All settings added
 NAS-PD01ZE - Add battery alarm and updated battery reporting
 NAS-WS01ZE - Add battery alarm and updated battery reporting
 NAS-WR01ZE - re-added custom capabilities due to delays on Homey v1.1.3